dctr/mute.js/README.md

 I developed mute.js for two reasons:

-1. I consider EJS the best template language, because you do not need to learn any extra languages, for which you would need to know HTML and JavaScript anyway.
+1. I consider EJS the best template language, because it is simple and you do not need to learn any extra languages, for which you would need to know HTML and JavaScript anyway (KISS).
 2. Existing solutions did not satisfy my needs.
   - http://embeddedjs.com/ completely lacks documentation and is not that actively developed.
   - Underscore.js' template function lacks convenience.

-As a result, mute.js was developed as a layer above underscore.js to provide a comfortable usage while staying small and simple.

 Install